oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 	- External: Convenience with having passwords synced over multiple devices
 - A user choosing a weak easy to remember master password that is easily found in a wordlist
 	- System: At signup bitwarden does not provide users with details on how to choose a secure password, it only states 12 characters minimum and has a sliding scale of weak to excellent, user is allowed to enter password helloworld1234! which is ranked as good
-	- External: users choose path of least resistance, causes user to
+	- External: users choose path of least resistance, causes user to use a password that is easily rememberd by them and is not as complex as it should be, users tend to use the bare minimun password requirements presented.
+Weak passwords are more convenient
+	-